Close Menu

 how-long-does-an-emergency-motion-takeThese are just some of our 67+ Google reviews.

-⭐⭐⭐⭐⭐ “Sean and his team were a blessing, if it wasn’t for them I wouldn’t have been able to be a part of my children’s lives, I will forever be grateful for them.
-I went from being able to only see them a few hours a week to 50/50 custody.
-Thank you so much.” –Kurt E.
+⭐⭐⭐⭐⭐ “Sean and his team were a blessing… I went from a few hours a week to 50/50 custody.
+Thank you so much.” – Kurt E.

 Schedule a Confidential Consultation Today